-Effective implementation of a well-designed risk management process is key to the good corporate governance and long-term business sustainability of SCBX.
-The SCBX Financial Group is committed to continuously developing and strengthen its enterprise risk management system across its subsidiaries to be prepared for ongoing and future challenges.
+Effective implementation of a robust risk management process is a cornerstone of SCBX's commitment to good long-term and corporate governance sustainability.
+The Group continually strives to enhance its enterprise risk management system across subsidiaries to address both current and emerging challenges.
 As the parent company, SCBX serves as the Center of Excellence for the Group's risk management.
-SCBX must therefore have a comprehensive understanding and awareness of the risk exposure of each portfolio company and the Group as a whole.
+This requires SCBX to maintain a comprehensive understanding and awareness of the risk exposure of each portfolio company and the Group as a whole.
 Therefore, a robust risk management framework has been put in place under a transparent governance structure to maximize the effectiveness in risk management.
 Further details on risk management framework will be discussed in the rest of this section.